Bordeaux 1928 - 14 wines tasted in November 2002

-Haut Bailly 2011 - was a rich and powerful wine with strong aroma of black cherries, great complexity, depth and length.
-Excellent future in sight.
+Haut Bailly 2011 - was a rich and powerful wine with a strong aroma of black cherries, great complexity, depth and length.
+Excellent future expected.
 93+p.

 Haut Bailly 2007 – charming, round, very nice concentration and balance.
 Already drinkable.
 87p.

-Lagrange 2011 – was intense on the nose with black berries, with good grip on the palate with tasty fruit and firm aftertaste.
+Lagrange 2011 – was intense on the nose with blackberries, with a good grip on the palate with tasty fruit and firm aftertaste.
 Well-made wine.
 90p.

 Larrivet Haut Brion red 2009 – stronger, more intense and sweeter fruit than in 2011.
 92+p.

-Larrrivet Haut Brion white 2011 - was elegant and refined on the nose and palate with lot of finesse.
+Larrrivet Haut Brion white 2011 - was elegant and refined on the nose and palate with many finesse.
 Splendid acidity, great aromas of pineapple, apple and acacia flower, stylish and classy.
 93p.

-Latour Martillac red 2005 – excellent wine, perfectly ripe black fruit (cherries and blueberries), rich in flavors and nuances, long and smooth finish.
+Latour Martillac red 2005 – excellent wine, perfectly ripe black fruit (cherries and blueberries), rich in flavours and nuances, long and smooth finish.
 Great effort.
 93p.

-Leoville Poyferre 2007 – very nice, attractive and charming wine with good stuffing, light-footed fruit and tannin and soft finish.
+Leoville Poyferre 2007 is a very nice, attractive and charming wine with good stuffing, light-footed fruit and tannin and a soft finish.
 Very enjoyable to drink right now.
 88p.

 Phelan Segur 2011 showed much freshness with aromatic and spicy fruit, splendid structure, silky tannin and long finish.
 91p.

-Phelan Segur 2008 - – good intensity of blackcurrants, good grip, nice length and firm aftertaste.
+Phelan Segur 2008 – a good intensity of blackcurrants, good grip, nice length and firm aftertaste.
 88p.

 Smith Haut Lafitte red 2011 – strong, meaty, very intense aroma of black cherries, complex, fine concentration and grip.
 Firm finish.
 Splendid.
 93p.